byu-biophysics-archive/getting-started/README.md

 # BYU Supercomputing
 In order to run the simulation software we make use of the BYU supercomputing lab.
 You can find more information about that as well as apply for a supercomputing account [here](https://rc.byu.edu/).

+To get a basic understanding of what the supercomputer does and how to use it, check out [this seminar](https://www.youtube.com/watch?v=GlV9anm5OMg) put on by BYU's Supercomputer channel.

 To learn how to setup a remote environment in VS Code, click [here](/supercomputer/VScode_setup.md).

 # Getting Started with random walks